CrazyCoder/mbot/readme.txt

 To install this version simply copy the contents of the /dist folder into your Miranda installation directory preserving the folders.

-If you want to compile it yourself, see docs/build.txt for instructions.
+If you want to compile it yourself, see docs/build.txt and build-php.txt for instructions.

 Feel free to provide patches or contact me for the write access if you want to contribute to this project.